 Best Bars in London

 If one thing is true of London it’s that there are loads of bars.
-Reflecting a cultural desire to create temporary instances of community that stand in, if just for a moment, for the unbearable loneliness of being an individual, getting sloshed on a good night out is something we Brits we really love!
+Reflecting a cultural desire to create temporary instances of community that stand in, if just for a moment, for the unbearable loneliness of life in the modern age, getting sloshed on a good night out is something we Brits we really love!
 We’ve put together a list of the best bars in London to sort you right out.

 Top of our list of the best bars in London, and possibly the most preposterous drinking establishment we have ever visited, is Sketch.
 By day, Sketch is an upmarket cafe and restaurant, but by night it turns into a dangerously hip cocktail bar.
 The decor in and of itself is worth a look: lurid neon lights cast shadows across a parlour so meticulously arranged it could be a still from one of Wes Anderson’s less popular films – in a good way.
 Sketch also boasts some of the most ostentatious toilets in the city, perhaps the greatest latrinal work of art since Marcel Duchamp’s frankly less impressive ‘Fountain’.
 Order a few cocktails sink deliriously into the intoxicatingly decadent atmosphere.
 Cheers!